How Much Time Do Cats Sleep During The Day?

 The fact that your kitty spends most of its time dreaming away doesn’t mean that it’s lazy.
 On the contrary!

 It simply means that it’s remaining true to its inborn instincts.
-As nocturnal creatures, cats spend most of their days snoozing because they’re more active at night.
+Cats spend most of their days snoozing because they’re more active at night.
 Their excellent hearing and enviable sight allow them to function perfectly well in the dark.

 As long as there’s a cozy, warm, and safe corner of your home, your fluffy pet can stay there all day long in a blissful slumber.